plone/documentation/docs/glossary.md

 HAProxy
     [HAProxy](https://www.haproxy.org/) is a free, very fast and reliable reverse-proxy offering high availability, load balancing, and proxying for TCP and HTTP-based applications.

+nginx
+    [nginx](https://docs.nginx.com/nginx/) (pronounced "engine x") is an HTTP and reverse proxy server, a mail proxy server, and a generic TCP/UDP proxy server, originally written by Igor Sysoev.
 ```